mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 ## Normalizr

 Why do we need it?
 Our JSON API may be deeply nested and duplicative.
 We want to coerce that deep API into more manageable and cacheable ID-indexed objects.

+We then pass the normalized records to reducers.
+Reducers should only store these.
+When reducers only store normalized records it becomes super easy to query using Reselect.

 ```js
 // from this: